insightsengineering/JointSurvivalModels.jl/README.md

 plot!(r, ccdf(jm, r), label="Joint Survival")
 ```

-For a more instructive example take a look at the (TODO:link to first example) or the example found in `example/` which is also described in the publication (TODO: link to publication md/pdf).
+For a more instructive example take a look at the documentation [first example](https://insightsengineering.github.io/jointmodels.jl/dev/FirstExample/) or the example found in `example/`.

 ### Contribute

+Contributions are welcome, the issue tracker is a good place to start.

 ### License
-This software is und
+This project is licensed under the terms of the MIT license